ps818/WCL-DeathReport/README.md

 Use this as another tool in your arsenal of evaluating players.

+## Motivation

+There doesn't seem to be an automated tool for getting average deaths across attempts, which seems like something you'd want to have if you were looking at applicants to a guild.

 ## Usage

 `npm run start guild <guildId>` - This will get death reports for the `ZONE_ID` and `DIFFICULTY` set in the `.env` file for all the guild reports of the provided guild ID.
 This will only get logs that are uploaded to a guild report.
 If you are using personal logs, this will NOT work.
 You can get your `guildId` from the warcraftlogs.com website.
 For example, here is [God I Miss Her - Mal'Ganis](https://www.warcraftlogs.com/guild/id/571322).
 NOTE: the guild ID is 571322 based on the URL of the guild in Warcraft Logs.
 An example of how to run this command: `npm run start guild 571322`